 5240 Lankershim Blvd.
 North Hollywood (Los Angeles), CA 91601 | map |

-The news: The circuit has re-purchased the theatre building.
-See "Laemmle Theatres Reacquires the NoHo 7, Securing the Future of Independent Film in North Hollywood," an April 15, 2026 post on the Laemmle blog.
-Thanks to Donavan S. Moye for spotting the news.
-During Covid the building had been sold to a developer with a leaseback so the theatre could continue to operate temporarily.
-There had been plans to demolish it and build a seven story retail and residential and retail building on the site.
+The news: The circuit re-purchased the theatre building in 2026.
+During Covid it had been sold to a developer with the operation continuing via a leaseback arrangement.
+There had been plans to demolish the building and build a seven story retail and residential and retail complex on the site.
+See links to several stories about the transaction lower on the page.

 Opened: December 21, 2011.
 It's located on the east side of the street a block north of Magnolia Blvd.
 Photo: Bill Counter - November 2022